Things to do Panama City, Panama

 Panama City is one of the most cosmopolitan capitals in Central America.
 There are plenty of fun and interesting things to do in Panama City, so we encourage you to spend a few days here.
 It’s much more than a travel hub for the region.

-Now that’s out of the way, let’s start planning your Panama City itinerary!
+Let’s start planning your Panama City itinerary!

 Read more posts from our trip to Panama: